How Bankruptcy Works and What to Expect

 To qualify for Chapter 7 under the provisions of the 2005 BAPCPA, the monthly income of your household needs to be under the state median for households of similar size.

-After a Chapter 7 debt discharge, you may not file another Chapter 7 bankruptcy for six years.
+After a Chapter 7 debt discharge, you may not file another Chapter 7 bankruptcy for eight years.

 How Chapter 13 Bankruptcy Works

 Chapter 13 is more about debt consolidation than debt discharging.
-As soon as a court launches a Chapter 13 proceeding, home foreclosure proceedings against the filer are required to stop.
-The debtor then submits a financial reorganization and debt repayment plan.
-He or she proceeds to make monthly payments under the plan the court approves, in a consolidated manner.
+The debtor submits a financial reorganization and debt repayment plan.
+They proceed to make monthly payments under the plan the court approves, in a consolidated manner.

 It is the job of the impartial trustee to distribute the payments to the debtor’s creditors.